 This is a guest contribution from Clementine and Nicolas, a lovely French couple who recently married.
 They first met abroad at an Irish summer camp to learn English when they were teenagers.
 We thank them for sharing their great story with us.
-If you’re interested in being featured in our Couples Share Travel Advice series or contributing on a specific destination, email me at email@example.com with a short pitch.
+If you’re interested in being featured in our Couples Share Travel Advice series or contributing on a specific destination, email me at alex(at)wanderlustmarriage.com and tell me your story.

 By Clementine and Nicolas: We are two happy French travellers who recently got married and are about to go on a special honeymoon.
 We moved out of our comfortable flat and quit our nice jobs in London where we were expats to go on a crazy one to two years’ world tour!
 You can follow the world tour on our new travel blog: voyagedemiel.com.